Worried you might be pregnant? Let`s review some of the common signs before deciding if a pregnancy test is the next step.

 Other early symptoms of pregnancy include:

 - Difference in Menstruation or Spotting

 - Implantation Bleeding (brown or pink spotting)

 - Swollen or Tender Breasts

 - Nausea/Morning Sickness (sickness can actually occur at any time of the day)

 It is important to understand that symptoms vary between women and even between pregnancies.
 While some experience symptoms early on, others may develop symptoms later in pregnancy or not at all.

-If you still think you may be pregnant, or if you are sexually active and concerned about pregnancy, it is important to take a high quality medical test and to consult with a health care professional.
+If you still think you may be pregnant, or if you are sexually active and concerned about pregnancy, it is important to take a high-quality medical test and consult with a health care professional.
 To schedule your free appointment for pregnancy testing, click here.